 The number of employers planning to make less use of temporary staff due to the AWR was 7% down from October, which perhaps shows that the impact of the regulation will be minimal.

-For further guidance on the Agency Workers Regulation, use the expert accountancy services
+For further guidance on the Agency Workers Regulation, use the expert accountancy services at Nixon Williams.

 More than seven out of 10 IT contractors surveyed said they have been unscathed by the country’s “stumbling recovery”, according to an annual poll by Contractor UK.